jborbely/msl-network2/docs/index.md

 While a [Service][] is processing a request, it cannot receive another request.
 If a [Service][] is continuously busy processing requests you can run multiple instances of the [Service][] and the [Broker][] will evenly distribute requests amongst the [Service][]s.
 You could run an instance of the [Service][] multiple times on the same computer or you could run the [Service][] on multiple computers (a Broker cannot tell the difference and does not care where a [Service][] is connecting from).

 ## Security
 There are five ways in which you can control the security of a device connecting to a [Broker][].
 Since security is handled by ZeroMQ sockets, we use the same [mnemonic names](http://hintjens.com/blog:49) commonly used by the ZeroMQ community to illustrate the different ways you can use security in your application.
-You may also want to read [background information](https://rfc.zeromq.org/spec/27/) about the ZeroMQ Authentication Protocol.
+You may also want to read some background information about the [ZeroMQ Authentication Protocol](https://rfc.zeromq.org/spec/27/).

 | | Restrict IP addresses | Username/Password Authentication | CURVE Encryption | [Broker][] Verified | [Client][]/[Service][] Verified |
 | -------------- | :------: | :------: | :------: | :------: | :------: |